My-Dog-Spot/happy-puppy/README.md

 ### You can visit our deployed site here: https://my-dog-spot.com/

-This is an HTML/CSS JavaScript web client application that uses our Node.js and Express.js server side application to get and add puppies to an application database (PostGreSQL).
+This is an HTML/CSS and JavaScript web client application that uses our Node.js and Express.js server side application to manage puppies in an application database (PostGreSQL).

+The server code is deployed to Heroku, which also hosts the application database.

+The client site is hosted via github, which is done through this repository.

+It is configured to use our public domain name registered with namecheap.com.

+The web client is a mobile first single page application.

 ##### Image attributions
 /docs/image-attributions/